-How Publicly Funded and Municipal Institutions Can Become Active Electricity Consumers: Outcomes of the Truskavets Roundtable - Ecoclub Rivne is an environmental NGO
+How Publicly Funded and Municipal Institutions Can Become Prosumers: Outcomes of the Truskavets Roundtable - Ecoclub Rivne is an environmental NGO

-How Publicly Funded and Municipal Institutions Can Become Active Electricity Consumers: Outcomes of the Truskavets Roundtable
+How Publicly Funded and Municipal Institutions Can Become Prosumers: Outcomes of the Truskavets Roundtable

-How Publicly Funded and Municipal Institutions Can Become Active Electricity Consumers: Outcomes of the Truskavets Roundtable
+How Publicly Funded and Municipal Institutions Can Become Prosumers: Outcomes of the Truskavets Roundtable

 What stops schools, hospitals, and municipal enterprises from generating their own electricity and cutting their energy bills?

-Although Ukrainian law already allows publicly funded and municipal institutions to become active electricity consumers, in practice hromadas still run into dozens of regulatory, technical, and financial barriers.
-That is precisely why, on 11–12 June in Truskavets, we brought together representatives of government bodies, the regulator, distribution system operators, local self-government, and the expert community to jointly develop solutions that help hromadas roll out the self-generation mechanism.
+Although Ukrainian law already allows publicly funded and municipal institutions to become prosumers, in practice, hromadas still run into dozens of regulatory, technical, and financial barriers.
+That is precisely why, on 11–12 June in Truskavets, we brought together representatives of government bodies, the regulator, distribution system operators (DSO), local self-government, and the expert community to jointly develop solutions that help hromadas roll out the net-billing mechanism.

-The roundtable, “How Public and Municipal Institutions Can Become Active Consumers: Barriers, Solutions, and Regulatory Changes,” drew 33 representatives of ministries, the NEURC, regional grid operators, municipalities, and municipal and public institutions from Lviv, Ivano-Frankivsk, Khmelnytskyi, Zhytomyr, and Zakarpattia oblasts.
+The roundtable, “How Public Institutions Can Become Prosumers: Barriers, Solutions, and Regulatory Changes,” drew 33 representatives of ministries, the NEURC, regional grid operators, municipalities, and municipal and public institutions from Lviv, Ivano-Frankivsk, Khmelnytskyi, Zhytomyr, and Zakarpattia oblasts.

-“The transition of public institutions to the role of active consumers operates on several levels at once – legislative, financial, and technical.
-Hromadas face differing interpretations of the law, a lack of clear grid-connection procedures, uncertainty about selling surplus electricity, financial constraints, and more.
-Resolving these issues calls for coordinated cooperation among all parties, including ministries, the NEURC, distribution system operators, local self-government bodies, and public and municipal institutions.
-That is exactly why we brought everyone together at one table – to discuss the challenges directly and work out agreed solutions,” says Andrii Martyniuk, Executive Director of Ecoclub.
+“The transition of public institutions into prosumers occurs simultaneously across several levels: legal, financial, and technical.
+Hromadas face a range of challenges, including differing interpretations of the legislation, a lack of clear grid-connection procedures, uncertainty regarding the treatment and settlement of surplus electricity, financial constraints, and other implementation barriers.
+Addressing these challenges requires close cooperation among all parties, including ministries, the NEURC, distribution system operators, local self-government bodies, and public and municipal institutions.
+That is exactly why we brought everyone together at one table – to discuss the challenges directly and work out agreed solutions” says Andrii Martyniuk, Executive Director of Ecoclub.

 The roundtable ran as a mix of joint sessions and themed working groups, where participants worked through the key questions.
 Among the main topics of discussion: